How to Search for a Rental Home

-If the entire family isn’t able to tour all of the potential homes, make sure to take lots of pictures.
+If the entire family isn’t able to tour all of the potential homes, make sure to many pictures.
 It’s important to let everyone get a feel for his or her next space.
-Additionally, it will give you a way to accurately review all of the homes you have toured – keeping your mind organized!
+Additionally, it will give you a way to organize and accurately review all of the homes you tour.

 Can You Sublet Spare Rooms?

-These days, lots of homeowners and renters are cutting costs by renting spare rooms out to users of AirBNB and other sharing economy lodging sites.
-You might also be considering taking on a full-time roommate to help make ends meet.
-But before you bank on rental income as a source of revenue, you’d better be certain that subletting won’t violate your lease, or you and your lodgers could end up looking for a new place to stay.
+These days, many homeowners and renters cut costs by renting spare rooms out to users of Airbnb and other economy lodging-share sites.
+You might also consider having a roommate to help make ends meet.
+Before you bank on rental income as a source of revenue, be certain that subletting won’t violate your lease, or you and your lodgers could end up looking for a new place to call home.

 What Does Rent Cover?

-Some landlords include things like garbage and utilities in the monthly rent payment.
-Others expect you to pay for those things yourself.
-And some apartment complexes include access to shared spaces such as gyms, swimming pools, and common social areas, while others consider those to be paid extras.
+Some landlords include things like garbage and utilities in the monthly rent payment, while others expect you to pay for those things yourself.
+Some apartment complexes include access to shared spaces such as gyms, swimming pools, and common social areas, while others consider those to be paid extras.
 Make sure you know what your rent includes, so you can budget accordingly for extra expenses.

 Is Parking Included With Your Rental?

 If you’re renting a single-family home, then you probably won’t have to worry about parking.
 However, many apartment complexes charge extra for parking, and some (especially in denser urban areas) don’t offer parking at all.
-That might not be a worry if you bike everywhere or prefer to take light rail, but if your lifestyle is dependent on convenient access to a car, it can be a major inconvenience.
+That might not be a worry if you bike everywhere or prefer to take public transit, but if your lifestyle is dependent on access to a car, it can be a major inconvenience.

 How Much Will It Cost to Move In?
 Or Move Out?

-Unless this is the first time you’ve searched for a home to rent, you probably know that moving in tends to be a bit more expensive than one month’s rent.
+If this is the first time you’ve searched for a home to rent, you probably know that moving in can be a bit more expensive than one month’s rent.
 Some landlords and property management companies charge two month’s rent up front, plus a security and cleaning deposit.
-And if you have less-than-ideal credit, you could be in for a bigger security deposit, as well.
+If your credit is less than ideal, you may also be asked for a bigger security deposit.
 The bottom line: before you commit to renting a new home, know how much money you’ll need to close the deal.

 Does the water run clean or is it rust colored when you first turn it on?
-Does the shower have enough water pressure to rinse shampoo out of a person’s hair?
-Does the unit have a dedicated hot water heater or will you be racing to beat your neighbors for a hot shower in the morning?
+Does the shower have enough water pressure to rinse shampoo out of your hair?
+Does the unit have a dedicated hot water heater or will you race to beat your neighbors for a hot shower in the morning?

 As with the cabinets and drawers, are all doors and windows in good working order?
-There’s nothing worse than renting a place in the winter only to find out that all the windows are painted shut once the temperature gets above seventy-five.
+There’s nothing worse than renting a place when it’s chilly outside only to find that, come warmer weather, the windows are painted shut.

 Are you allowed to paint the interior?
 Can you decorate exterior spaces such as balconies or patios in the manner of your choosing?
 Will you be responsible for any or all of the yard maintenance as a tenant?